meilisearch/integration-guides/guides/cypress.md

 ## Installation

-In a node environment install the package.
+In a node environment, install the package.

 ```bash
 yarn add cypress --dev